sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 -	An airport shuttle is a good alternative to taxies and BART, especially if you have a lot of luggage.
 For only $16 they will drop you off in front of almost any hotel.
 I used GO Lorrie's Airport Shuttle to get to Park Hotel.
 -	From Palo Alto, the [KX Bus](http://www.samtrans.com/schedulesandmaps/timetables/KX.html) leaves from the bus area at the Palo Alto Caltrain station.
 It's cheaper than taking the Caltrain to SFO.
 -	Some people prefer [Super Shuttle](http://www.supershuttle.com/).
 From a hotel, they cost ~$25 for the first person.
 After the initial person, the cost goes down to ~$10 per person for the next people.
 -	Others like getting an Uber from the airport.
 It is a $65 flat fee to/from the airport (for an UberBLACK).
 If you're okay with sharing your ride, UberPOOL is a much cheaper option to get to the city ($15 for up to two passengers as of W2015).
-For SFO airport, uber can only pick passengers up on certain floors.
+For SFO airport, Uber can only pick passengers up on certain floors.
 Make sure you are on the right floor and the right pickup spot.
 -	If you are flying Delta, the curbside luggage check at SFO is free, and they can print you a boarding pass.
 This means you don't need to carry your luggage that much further, and it usually has a much shorter line.
 -	Unless you live nearby, it is almost never worth flying to/from Oakland.